-A relaxed week of wildflowers and country walks, exploring the Gargano Peninsula.
+A relaxed week of wildflowers and country walks, exploring the Gargano Peninsula in eastern Italy.

 The Gargano forms the ’spur’ on the boot of Italy.
-It is a mountainous chunk of limestone with more in common with coastal Croatia than the surrounding Italian plains, rising up above 1,000m above sea level and forming a rugged peninsula jutting out into the Adriatic.
+It is a mountainous chunk of limestone with more in common with coastal Croatia than the surrounding Italian plains, rising up above 1000m above sea level to form a rugged peninsula jutting out into the Adriatic.

 Return flights from UK to Bari.
 Local transport as specified in the itinerary.
 Seven nights’ accommodation, full board basis.